10 Nicest Things Strangers Have Done to Say ‘Thank You’ to Veterans

 John Branson noticed Edgar Roberts’ Vietnam marine cap in a local Cracker Barrel.
 The veteran was sitting alone, so Branson shared a meal with the 70 year old and chatted about his son, who was getting ready to graduate from the Naval Academy.
 Over the course of the conversation, Roberts explained he had been on dialysis for five years after losing both his kidneys to cancer.
 After the two parted ways, Branson got tested and found out he was an organ match, and offered to donate his kidney to Roberts.
 They hope to do the life-saving surgery in May, according to Fox59.
 Try one of these 30 acts of kindness you can do in under two minutes.

 Army veteran John Neely had been a member of Gateway Church in Shelbyville, Tennessee, for about 13 years, but lately he’d been too sick to attend services often.
 He’d had Parkinson’s disease for about four years and was diagnosed with throat cancer in January 2017.
 But when his pastor convinced him to try to make it to a service one Sunday, he made the trip.
 During the service, he was invited onstage and surprised with a $19,460 check for his medical expenses.
 The funds were raised at an auction through Josh Lynch of Athena Broadband, according to the Times-Gazette.
+You can do these simple acts of kindness at any time–try them yourself!

 "The Good Cemeterian"

 After veterans pass away, a tombstone might be the only thing left honoring them.
 But after decades of mold, mildew, and weather damage, those gravestones can be nearly impossible to read.
 Bothered that veterans’ final resting places were under decaying stones, Andrew Lumish decided to do something about it.
 The owner of a specialty upholstery and carpet cleaning business took his cleanup talents to the cemetery.
 Now he spends his Sundays—his only day off—cleaning veterans’ headstones in Tampa, Florida.
 “If they can’t read it at all, they can’t celebrate it, they can’t honor that person, they can’t appreciate that person,” Lumish told CBS News.
 You can check out the before-and-after shots on his Facebook page, The Good Cemetarian.
+(This is why Veterans Day doesn't have an apostrophe.)

 At 110, Richard Overton is the oldest known living World War II veteran.
 He built his home from the ground-up more than 60 years ago and desperately wanted to live out his days there instead of a nursing home.
 Hoping to grant his wish, the veteran’s third cousin, Volma Overton, made a GoFundMe page to raise money for 24-hour care in the comfort of his own home.
 "That house has so much to do with his happiness, his joy and his love for humanity and everything else,” she told CNBC.
 By its second day online, the page reached $50,000 in donations.
 Now, it’s raised more than $167,000 to keep Richard Overton at home.
 These are the 12 best things people have done to help their neighbors.